Value Added Tax (VAT)

 Systems of paying income tax advances

-Taxpayers pay advances monthly; small taxpayers and taxpayers who start a business can pay taxes quarterly.
+Taxpayers pay advances monthly; small taxpayers and taxpayers who start a business can pay quarterly advances.
 During the tax year, taxpayers can take advantage of a simplified system of paying tax advances based on monthly payments of 1/12 of the amount of tax due.
-Small taxpayers and taxpayers who start a business can pay tax advances quarterly.

 Appealing tax decisions